-On receiving the Fast Read Single Block command, the M24LR04E-R reads the requested block and sends back its 32-bit value in the response.
+On receiving the Fast Read Single Block command, the M24LR16E-R reads the requested block and sends back its 32-bit value in the response.
 The Option_flag is supported.
 The data rate of the response is multiplied by 2.

-The Protocol_extension_flag should be set to 0 for the M24LR04E-R to operate correctly.
+The Protocol_extension_flag should be set to 1 for the M24LR16E-R to operate correctly.
+If the Protocol_extension_flag is at 0, the M24LR16E-R answers with an error code.

-The subcarrier_flag should be set to 0, otherwise the M24LR04E-R answers with an error code.
+The subcarrier_flag should be set to 0, otherwise the M24LR16E-R answers with an error code.

-Table 86.
+Table 87.
 Fast Read Single Block request format

-Request SOF Request flags Fast Read Single Block IC Mfg code UID (1) Block number CRC16 Request EOF 8 bits C0h 02h 64 bits 8 bits 16 bits
+Request SOF Request flags Fast Read Single Block IC Mfg code UID (1) Block number CRC16 Request EOF 8 bits C0h 02h 64 bits 16 bits 16 bits